joshwalong/joshwalong.github.io/README.md

 In this role, I was responsible for introducing an innovative new product to the market and developing a sales pipeline for it.
 This required me to conduct technical demonstrations, presentations and training to prospective clients and our sales team.
 I also worked closely with prospects to understand their needs and translate them into technical requirements for the product - which also informed how to position the product in the market.

-My other responsibilites included sales, business development, CRM, live technical support and more.
+My other responsibilities included sales, business development, CRM, live technical support and more.

 Aside from product ownership and sales, I organised and delivered a Royal College accredited surgical skills course for trainee surgeons in the UK.